yneves/node-bauer-sql/README.md

 // produces CREATE TABLE IF NOT EXISTS tablename
 ```

-This obviously doesn't make sense.
+The following obviously doesn't make sense.
 It's just to keep consistency with the `DROP` statement.

 ```js
 create.table("tablename").exists(true);